Home›Articles›How To›Bike Mileage Guide

 How to Check and Improve Your Bike's Mileage

-Learn the correct method to measure your bike's real-world mileage in km/l, calculate fuel cost per km, and improve your two-wheeler's fuel efficiency with proven tips.
+Learn the correct method to measure your bike's real-world mileage in km/l, calculate fuel cost per km, and improve fuel efficiency with proven tips.

 Overview

-This article teaches you the correct full-tank method for measuring mileage, how to calculate your fuel cost per km, and which maintenance steps deliver the biggest real-world improvements.
-Everything is based on how Indian two-wheelers actually perform in city and highway conditions.
+This article covers the correct full-tank method for measuring mileage, how to calculate your fuel cost per km, and which maintenance steps deliver the biggest real-world improvements.
+Everything here reflects how Indian two-wheelers actually perform in city and highway conditions.

 Use the Bike Average Calculator alongside this guide to compute your exact mileage and cost figures from each fill-up.